Kendrick Lamar: Public image

 Lamar maintains a low public profile, and is known to be reserved.
 He is reluctant to publicly discuss his personal life and generally avoids using social media.
 He is also decisive when engaging with mainstream media outlets, although journalists have complimented his "Zen-like" calmness and down to earth personality.
 According to Lamar, he has become "so invested in who I am outside of being famous, sometimes that's all I know.
 I've always been a person that really didn't dive too headfirst into wanting and needing attention.
 I mean, we all love attention, but for me, I don't necessarily adore it."
 His lyrics have been a topic of media scrutiny, leading to both praise and controversy.

+Since the release of Good Kid, M.A.A.D City, some media outlets have described Lamar as the "modern hip hop messiah".
+Some critics dislike his "grating" political infusions, causing him to be viewed as having a savior complex.
+He has previously likened himself to Nelson Mandela.
 Lamar's public perception has also been influenced by the various rap feuds he has been involved with.
 Although some journalists declared him the winner of his highly publicized conflict with Drake, some felt that his victory was pyrrhic due to the severity of accusations introduced and the spread of online misinformation.
+Lamar has been praised for anti-racism activism, but has also been labelled as exclusionary towards mixed-race individuals; Michael Eric Dyson has called him a member of the "cults of pure identity that police the boundaries of Blackness like a rogue and racist cop".
+Lamar has also been praised for feminist activism, but criticised for collaborating with abusers of women.
+Some magazines have called "Humble" a feminist song, although the University of Melbourne's Lauren Rosewarne criticised his use of the word "bitch" forty times on the song and suggested that he centred male preferences over female preferences.
+In view of his social activism, Lamar has been criticised for his silence on atrocities in Palestine and Sudan.

-Following the release of Good Kid, M.A.A.D City, media outlets have described Lamar as the "modern hip hop messiah".
-Some critics dislike his "grating" political infusions, causing him to be viewed as having a savior complex.
-However, Lamar has declared himself to be the "greatest rapper alive" due to his personal connection to hip hop.
+Lamar has declared himself to be the "greatest rapper alive" due to his personal connection to hip hop.
 "I'm not doing it to have a good song, or one good rap, or a good hook, or a good bridge," he explained to Zane Lowe.
 "I want to keep doing it every time, period.
 And to do it every time, you have to challenge yourself and you have to confirm to yourself—not anybody else, confirm to yourself that you're the best, period. [...]
 That's my drive and that's my hunger, I will always have."